HIV/AIDS in Jamaica: National Response

 The Government of Jamaica has aggressively addressed the HIV/AIDS epidemic since 1988, when it established the National HIV/Sexually Transmitted Disease Prevention and Control Program and the National AIDS Committee (NAC), a nongovernmental organization (NGO).
 The Program, working under the MOH, facilitates governmental cooperation with the private sector and NGOs in the fight against HIV/AIDS.
 NAC, which has more than 100 member organizations, coordinates the national response to the epidemic.

 During the past two decades, Jamaica has taken several steps to combat HIV/AIDS.
 More recent efforts include joining the Pan Caribbean Partnership Against HIV/AIDS upon its formation in 2001 and continuing to serve as an active member; developing an HIV/AIDS prevention and control project; implementing two national strategic plans on HIV/AIDS and STIs, the most recent of which ended in 2006, and launching a new plan in 2007; providing ART for persons with advanced HIV and HIV-infected mothers since 2004; adopting a national HIV/AIDS policy in 2005; and establishing a private sector-led business coalition on HIV in 2006.

-The government recently began implementing its third National Strategic Plan on HIV/AIDS/STIs, covering 2007 to 2011.
-The Plan focuses on achieving universal access to prevention, treatment, and care and support.
-Currently, only 56 percent of HIV-infected people who need treatment receive ART, according to a WHO/UNAIDS/UNICEF report.
+From 2007 to 2011, the government implemented its third National Strategic Plan on HIV/AIDS/STIs.
+The Plan focused on achieving universal access to prevention, treatment, and care and support.
+In 2008, only 56 percent of HIV-infected people who needed treatment receive ART.
 In July 2007, the World Bank announced that it would work with Jamaica to design a second HIV/AIDS prevention and control project to be implemented after the current project closes in May 2008.

 In 2004, Jamaica’s MOH received a third-round grant from the Global Fund to Fight AIDS, Tuberculosis and Malaria to strengthen multisectoral national activities to prevent and address the HIV/AIDS epidemic.
 This has been done through scaling up efforts to: